Josh McDowell: Career and ministry

 In 1964, he became a traveling representative of Campus Crusade for Christ International, a parachurch ministry that operates student chapters on university and college campuses established by the late Bill Bright in the 1950s.
-To this day, his close affiliation with the organization continues.
+He remains connected to the organization today.

-McDowell's full-time ministry with Campus Crusade for Christ began with his appointment as a campus speaker in Latin America, where he interacted with both Marxist and Fascist student groups.
-He subsequently returned to North America where he became known as an itinerant speaker addressing campus groups about the Christian faith.
+McDowell's full-time ministry with Campus Crusade for Christ began with his appointment as a campus speaker in Latin America.
+He later returned to North America where he became known as an itinerant speaker addressing campus groups about the Christian faith.

 Part of his speaking ministry has focused on youth issues in relationships and sexual mores and is reflected in seminars such as "Maximum Sex" and the "Why Wait?" campaign that encourages sexual abstinence before marriage.
 Other facets of his speaking ministry and writing have focused on issues of self-esteem (His Image, My Image), and developing faith and character (Evidence for Joy).
 In the 1980s he also co-ordinated a three-month residential discipleship program in a retreat center called The Julian Center, near San Diego.

-Controversy
+Critical race theory comments

 McDowell came under criticism for remarks he made on September 18, 2021, at the American Association of Christian Counselors World Conference.
 In discussing Critical Race Theory, McDowell said, "I do not believe Blacks, African Americans, and many other minorities have equal opportunity.
 Why?
 Most of them grew up in families where there is not a big emphasis on education, security — you can do anything you want.
 You can change the world.
 If you work hard, you will make it.
-So many African Americans don’t have those privileges like I was brought up with."
+So many African Americans don't have those privileges like I was brought up with."
 McDowell apologized for his remarks the following day.